Best National Banks

 Spend is PNC’s checking account and has no monthly fees or minimum deposit requirements.

-Reserve is the short-term savings account and acts as a backup checking account.
+Reserve is a short-term savings account and acts as a backup checking account.
 Reserve offers a low APY and is intended to be used for emergency funds, for setting money aside for future expenses.

 Growth is the long-term savings account in the Virtual Wallet.
 It used to be a solid HYSA option with a very competitive rate, but now even after meeting the Relationship Rate requirements, balances over $2,500 will still only earn up to 0.03%.
 Time will tell whether the ongoing Fed rate hikes will have positive effects here.